team-gamma-devs/.github/profile/README.md

 ### Full-Stack Web Development

-We build complete web applications using **SvelteKit** and **Next.js** for the frontend, paired with **FastAPI** and **Python** on the backend.
+We build complete web applications using **SvelteKit** and **Next.js** for the frontend, paired with **Python's** **FastAPI** on the backend.
 Our applications feature responsive designs with **Tailwind CSS**, ensuring they work seamlessly across all devices.
 We emphasize writing clean, maintainable code and following modern development practices.

 ### AI & Automation